re-rxjs/react-rxjs.org/docs/api/core/shareLatest.md

 #### Returns

-[`MonoTypeOperatorFunction<T>`]: An observable that shares the latest emitted value from the source observable with all subscribers, and restarts the stream when it completes or errors.
+[`MonoTypeOperatorFunction<T>`]: An Observable that shares the latest emitted value from the source Observable with all subscribers, and restarts the stream when it completes or errors.

 ### Description

-The observables returned from [`bind`] have been enhanced with this operator.
+The Observables returned from [`bind`] have been enhanced with this operator.

 It's similar to RxJS's `shareReplay({ refCount: true, bufferSize: 1 })`, but with one difference: If the source stream completes or errors, `shareReplay`